Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime

+Today, RIM is considered as a rather convenient methodology (see, for instance, \cite{isHeydari}), and based on this fact, we will be using the extended version of this method to investigate the GL phenomenon in the stationary KNAdS geometry, which can be used for modeling stars and black holes [see Secs. \eqref{sect4} and \eqref{sect5}].
+Nonetheless, there is a conceptual issue with the RI approach: it should be noted that using an observer with fixed Boyer-Lindquist coordinates leads to different contributions of $\Lambda$ to the light deflection angle than considering a perspective from cosmological co-moving coordinates.
+Thus, one shall pay attention to projective equivalence and record that we will be continuing our analysis in Boyer-Lindquist coordinates.
+For further information in this manner, the reader is referred to \cite{isPark}.

-It is also worth noting that the astrophysicists have focused on perfecting the mm-intermerometer imaging of the black hole shadows and discs, especially the mm-intermerometer imaging of the black hole (Sgr$A^{*}$) in the middle of Milky Way Galaxy \cite{is21,is22}.
+It is also worth noting that GL can be treated as a tool to attempt further understanding the properties of certain astrophysical objects.
+Recently, astrophysicists have been focusing on perfecting the mm-intermerometer imaging of the black hole shadows and discs, especially the mm-intermerometer imaging of the black hole ($Sgr$ $A^{*}$) in the middle of Milky Way Galaxy \cite{is21,is22}.
 These studies result in a mm-interferometric system, which is the so-called "Event Horizon Telescope (EHT)" \cite{is23}.